 The penalty applies separately to original returns and corrected returns.
-See Filing
+See Filing Requirement Applies Separately to Originals and Corrections earlier.

 Paper Document Reporting

 If you are required to file 250 or more information returns, see Magnetic Media/Electronic Reporting earlier.